 To show how it works, let’s see what happens if we set it to

-We can see that the guide has been hoisted up and placed besides all the plots.
-The alternative to
+We can see that the guide has been hoisted up and placed beside all

 'keep', which makes sure that guides are kept next to their

 The guide collection has another trick up its sleeve.
 If multiple plots provide the same guide, you don’t want to have it show up multiple times.
 When collecting guides it will compare them with each other and remove duplicates.